Georgia on My Mind: Ella Fitzgerald version

 In 1962, famed jazz singer Ella Fitzgerald released a rendition of the song, produced by Norman Granz, on the album Ella Swings Gently with Nelson.

 The Hawks/The Band version

 The song was a standard at performances by Ronnie Hawkins and The Hawks, where it was sung by pianist Richard Manuel after 1964.
 When The Hawks broke up and formed The Band, they kept the song in their repertoire.
 They recorded a studio version of the song for Jimmy Carter's presidential bid in 1976.
 It was released as a single that year as well as on their 1977 album Islands.

 Willie Nelson version

 Willie Nelson recorded the song on Stardust, his 1978 album of standards.
-It was released as single, peaked at No. 1 for a single week, and ranked for sixteen weeks on a country chart.
+It was released as single, peaked at No. 1 for a single week, and ranked for sixteen weeks on Billboard’s country charts.
+Nelson's version won him a Grammy Award in 1979 at the 21st Annual Grammy Awards for Best Country Vocal Performance, Male.